VijayThilak/CKS-Challenges/README.md

 ## TASK 1 - PVC binding to PV

 Persistent Volume alpha-pv has been created already.
-Check the 'access modes' & 'capacity' status of both PV and PVC.
+Check the 'access modes' & 'capacity' parameters of both PV and PVC.
-Here PV access mode - RWX (READWRITEMANY), PVC access mode - RWO (READWRITEINCE).
+Here PV access mode - RWX (READWRITEMANY), PVC access mode - RWO (READWRITEINCE) are different.
 Hence change the access mode of the pvc.

 <img width="1145" alt="Screenshot 2023-03-10 at 8 43 37 AM" src="https://user-images.githubusercontent.com/8725714/224214466-a736a91e-4d4e-4045-b2b3-96cf501f979a.png">